roskakori/pimdb/README.md

 ### Building normalized tables

 The tables so far are almost verbatim copies of the IMDb datasets with the exception that possible duplicate rows have been removed.
-This means that `NameBasics.nconst` and `TitleBasics.tconst` are unique, which sadly is not always (but still sometimes) the case for the datasets in the `.tsv.gz` files.

 This data model already allows to perform several kinds of queries quite easily and efficiently.

 However, the IMDb datasets do not offer a simple way to query N:M relations.
 For example, the column `NameBasics.knownForTitles` contains a comma separated